CRISPGroup/Mission-Control-MRI-VR/README.md

 We hope to make this process easier in the future by publishing the application directly on the **Meta Store**.

-If either you want to mirror the VR view, please use this [script](https://github.com/carodak/missioncontrol-view-mirrorer).
+If either you want to mirror the VR view or download the VR data, please use this [script](https://github.com/carodak/missioncontrol-view-mirrorer).

 ## Mission Control Source Code Installation
 If you are more interested in the source code, to open this Unity project, clone or download this repository and open the folder with **Unity 6000.2.2f1**.